chopeen/last-fm-not-mine-alert-web/.github/README.md

 ## TODO

 1. (!!!)
-Restore jQuery to use the out-of-the-box validation https://docs.microsoft.com/en-us/aspnet/mvc/overview/older-versions/getting-started-with-aspnet-mvc4/adding-validation-to-the-model#validation-error-ui-in-aspnet-mvc
-1. (!!!)
-Validation for for entered values - letters, digits, commas, hyphens, what else?
+Regex validation for the input value (letters, digits, commas, hyphens, what else?)
 1. (!!)
 Read about authentication and authorization in .NET Core - what will be easy to implement?
 Some standard implementation to replace the current custom one.
     - *By default, App Service provides authentication but does not restrict authorized access to your site content and APIs.
 You must authorize users in your app code.*
     - https://docs.microsoft.com/gl-es/azure/app-service/app-service-authentication-overview#user-claims